-The founder of Emergency Room who in 2015 decided to leave the comfort of a luxury fashion studio behind and drive towards the unknown along the Lebanese coast.
+In 2015, the founder of Emergency Room decided to leave the comfort of a luxury fashion studio behind and drive towards the unknown along the Lebanese coast.
 In Tripoli, a city north of Beirut, he joined a team of barely skilled seamstresses and chose to train them, teaching them everything he knew about making clothes.
-The women, would in return show him their hometown, its hidden and secret gems, its authentic souks where thrift stores and high jewelry shops collide.
+The women would, in return, show him their hometown, its hidden and secret gems, its authentic souks where thrift stores and high jewelry shops collide.
 It’s through that mind-opening experience that Eric Mathieu Ritter realized: clothes are more than just dreams meant to be worn by a select few.
 In this collusion of worlds where prejudices are shattered, he decided to launch Emergency Room, a brand built on the belief that clothes are real, that they have to be made by real people and worn by real people in their daily lives.